 Now here’s the really exciting part.
 SO EXCITING!!
 All newborn sessions now include a sweet little film, showcasing your little one’s first movements, yawns, stretches, and adorable little faces.
 Photographs are amazing and beautiful but nothing really brings you back to the moment like video.
 During our session, I’ll be switching my camera constantly between photos and video, and these little snippets will be crafted into your little one’s very first feature film, complete with the perfect little background tune.

-Are you expecting?
+Are you expecting in the Gilbert, Chandler or Phoenix metro area?
 It’s time to schedule your session now!
 Don’t want until baby arrives, as newborn sessions are best done as early as possible, within the first 12 days or so.
 I only accept a limited number of newborns per week, to allow flexibility for babies who arrive early or late enough that we need to reschedule.
 If you’ve missed the boat, don’t fret!
 I can safely photograph babies up to about 3 weeks old in this style, they just may not be quite as sleepy and easy going.

 Now keep scrolling for a little sampling of this dreamy, sleepy newborn experience, and a peek at a film! ❤️